Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doping sampling has not been conducted at the national volleyball tournament.

 The 2025 National Volleyball Championship will start on March 22.
-According to the plan, the Vietnam Center for Doping and Sports Medicine has not yet taken doping samples from athletes at the National Volleyball Championship.
-Currently, sampling has not been carried out in team sports and is focusing on individual sports.
+The Vietnam Center for Doping and Sports Medicine said that, according to the plan, doping tests for athletes at the National Volleyball Championship have not been conducted.
+Currently, sampling has not been carried out in collective sports and is focusing on individual sports.
 (Minh Khue)

 Comment (0)